 Several species of tick can carry the disease, and how common these species are can vary by region.

 The bacteria may be passed through blood transfusion from an infected dog, though this is less common.

 Some dogs are more at risk for developing symptoms.
 Purebred dogs are known to be more predisposed, and German Shepherds are especially at risk.
 Dogs who spend most of their time outdoors or live in an area where ticks are common are also more likely to be bitten and infected.

 March through October is tick season, and most infections occur during that time of year.

 Treatments For Rocky Mountain Spotted Fever In Dogs

 How do you stop ticks from biting your dog and transmitting diseases?
+Has your dog ever gotten sick from a tick bite?
 Let us know in the comments below!